Ogden-area live music scene

 Just as a physical check-up starts with a review of personal and family medical history, let’s take a look at Ogden’s musical history.

 In tracing Ogden’s musical DNA, it’s evident that the “Crossroads of the West” or “Junction City” music scene dates back to the early days of the city’s diverse railroad culture.
 Music in Ogden has traditionally been diversionary in nature; a way for predominantly blue-collar workers to unwind.
-The place isn’t packed with recording studios like Nashville, Los Angeles or New York, nor is it loaded with musical theaters like Branson.
+Ogden's recording studios may not be as iconic as those in Nashville, Los Angeles or New York, but smaller studios abound.
+Ogden isn't loaded with musical theaters like Branson, but it isn't short on live music venues.
 Ogden’s music culture developed in bars, restaurants and hotel lobbies, and that DNA trait is still clearly exhibited.
 Such a foundation undoubtedly contributed to a lot of collaboration and the resulting “jam” culture that exists today across musical genres.

-Looking at Ogden’s musical history, the most iconic local musician is undoubtedly Joe McQueen.
+Looking at Ogden’s musical history, the most iconic local musician is undoubtedly the Legendary Joe McQueen, who recently passed away at 100 years of age.
 This Texas-born saxophone player began his music career at age 16.
 He landed in Ogden in 1945 en route from Las Vegas when his band leader gambled away the troupe’s earnings, forcing the band to dissolve.
 Joe put the pieces of the band back together and decided to stay in Ogden.

 McQueen became a fixture at various bars and clubs around the area, but was most consistently found performing at the Porters and Waiters Club on Historic 25th Street…which, back then, was just 25th Street or “Two-Bit Street.”
 No doubt, Joe played a big part in the street earning its “Historic” status in subsequent years.